MAZ01001/GIF_decoder/README.md

 1. `gifURL` (`string`) The URL of a GIF file.
 2. `progressCallback` (optional `function`) Optional callback for showing progress of decoding process (when GIF is interlaced calls after each pass (4x on the same frame)).
+   If asynchronous, it waits for it to resolve.

    ```typescript
    function(